eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/spread-attribute.md

 # #{page.title}

-The *spread attribute* operator maps an iterable of instances through an attribute, resulting in a iterable of the attribute values.
+The *spread attribute* operator maps an iterable of instances through an attribute, resulting in a sequence of the attribute values.

 ## Usage